touchgadget/toucharcade/README.md

 # Touchscreen Monitor Arcade Controller

-Use a touchscreen monitor as an arcade controller for a Nintendo Switch.
+Use a touchscreen monitor as an arcade controller for a Nintendo Switch or Playstation 4.

 ![System Block Diagram](./images/systemoverview.gif)

 The following shows the touch areas on the monitor.
 The top half has the 32 touch slider.
 The bottom half has four large buttons.

+The latest version for the PS4 includes gamepad buttons such as L1, R1, L2, R2,
+etc. on the top row.

 ![Touch regions on monitor](./images/touchareas.jpg)